hrishim/llvl_prog1_book/src/c_syntax.md

 5
 ```

 The above code gives the same output at the previous loops.
-However, unlike in the previous *do-while* loop, if the initial value of *i* is set greater than 4 it will enter the loop and exit it at the *break* statement without executing the remaining iterations.
+However, unlike in the previous *do-while* loop, if the initial value of `i` is set greater than 4 it will enter the loop and exit it at the *break* statement without executing the remaining iterations.
 Couple of things to note in the code above -

 1. We can use an if-statement without an else.
 If the condition is satisfied the contents of the if-block are executed.
 If the condition is not satisfied those contents are skipped over.
 2. There are no curly braces enclosing the contents of the if-statement.
 In the event we have only one statement to put inside an if-statement we can skip the braces.
-Same holds for for- and while-statements.
+Same holds for `for` and `while` statements.

 Sometimes we may want to skip an iteration of the loop based on a condition and not exit the loop completely.
 In the example below we print only even numbers: